mzama/palindrome_app/README.md

 # Palindrome Detector

 This is the final sample app for [*Learn Enough Ruby to Be Dangerous*](https://www.learnenough.com/ruby-tutorial) by Michael Hartl.
 It is a static site made using Sinatra in Ruby to detect palindromes.
+The finished sample app can be found [here](https://floating-lake-34874.herokuapp.com/).

 ## Setup